Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Introduction

-Finally, in Sec.~\ref{Sec:Universal Scheme}, we present a scheme that uses braiding of defects in a topological stabiliser code and does allow for a universal gate set.
-Specifically, we consider a scheme based on encoding qubits in punctures in three copies of a three-dimensional surface code.
+Finally, we propose a potential mechanism to achieve universality within a topological stabilizer code by adding minimal resources that can circumvent the above no-go theorems.
+Specifically, in Sec.~\ref{Sec:Universal Scheme}, we develop a scheme based on encoding qubits in punctures in the three dimensional colour code.
 By supplementing locality-preserving and braiding logical operators with operators that are conditional on logical measurements, we circumvent the constraining results of Sec.~\ref{Sec:Limitations}.
-In particular, this is possible because such conditioning uses non-local classical processing, which is known to allow for previous no-go theorems such as the Bravyi-Konig bound to be overcome \cite{BombinSingleShot}.
-Our scheme is similar in inspiration to that proposed in \cite{Vasmer}.
-However, it has the advantage that braiding defects allows for a universal gate set to be implemented on arbitrarily many logical qubits within a single code block, without the need for lattice surgery.
-This illustrates how, even considering the limitations on the power of braiding defects in topological stabiliser codes, valuable schemes can still be realised that use such braiding.
+Such conditioning uses non-local classical processing, which is known to allow for previous no-go theorems such as the Bravyi-K{\"o}nig bound to be overcome \cite{BombinSingleShot}.
+Our scheme is similar in inspiration to that proposed in Ref.~\cite{Vasmer}, with the advantage that braiding defects allows for a universal gate set to be implemented on arbitrarily many logical qubits within a single colour code block without the need for lattice surgery.
+This scheme illustrates how the limitations on the power of braiding defects in topological stabiliser codes may be overcome.